richardc/blog/_posts/2013-02-02-puppet-concat-patterns.markdown

         nagios::host { "ntp server: }
     }

-This works but you need to write a new assembly script for each application, and you need to add data fragments and worry about purging them, plus for nagios you'll also be exporting and collecting the resources.
-In short it's a lot of moving parts to than you need to keep in the air.
+This works but the major drawback is you need to write a new assembly script each time you use it, also you end up with a bunch of intermediate files in a build directory to manage.

+Also the logic of it can be quite complex to follow.

-## and introducing datacat
+## introducing datacat

 XXX datacat is not the best name, give me a better one